brianmadden/krawler/README.md

 =====

 Krawler is a web crawling framework written in Kotlin.
-It is heavily inspired by [crawler4j](https://github.com/yasserg/crawler4j) by Yasser Ganjisaffar.
-The project is still very new, and those looking for a mature, well tested crawler framework should likely still use crawler4j.
-For those who can tolerate a bit of turbulence, Krawler should serve as a replacement for crawler4j with minimal modifications to exisiting applications.
+It is heavily inspired by [crawler4j](https://github.com/yasserg/crawler4j) by Yasser Ganjisaffar and should look familiar to anyone who has used crawler4j before.

 Some neat features and benefits of Krawler include: